 Is Becoming a Chef Difficult?

-Yes, becoming a chef can be challenging—especially early in your career.
+Yes, becoming a chef can be challenging, especially early in your career.

 Common Challenges

-- Long working hours (nights, weekends, holidays)
+- Long working hours, including nights, weekends, and holidays

 - High-pressure service environments